Vitesse Semiconductor: Securities fraud

 In 2007 the company paid US$10.2 million to settle a class action lawsuit alleging securities fraud though options backdating, saying that the company failed to disclose and misrepresented some adverse facts.
 Subsequently, in 2010, two of its former executives, Lou Tomasetta and the former executive vice president Eugene Hovanec were charged with securities fraud related to the backdating.
 In December 2010, Vitesse finalized a settlement with the United States Securities and Exchange Commission (SEC), over the SEC's investigations into the firm's historical stock options practices and accounting.
 Vitesse agreed to pay $3.0M to the SEC, which concluded the SEC's investigation of Vitesse.

 Turnaround

 In June 2014, the Camarillo-based chip company diluted, announcing a $23.2M stock offering, a planned sale of 7.5 million shares at $3.35 each, to be used for working capital and general corporate purposes.

-In June 2013, Vitesse previously diluted, closing a $18.7M offering at a price-per-share, $2.15, with gross proceeds approximately $40.2M.
+In June 2013, Vitesse previously diluted, closing an $18.7 million offering at a price-per-share, $2.15, with gross proceeds approximately $40.2M.
 The company diluted the year before, netting $17.1M from an offering in December 2012.

 In the June 2014 dilution, Vitesse's largest shareholder, Raging Capital Management LLC, purchased an additional 1.6 million shares.
 This raised Raging Capital's total position to 14.3 million shares, or approximately 25% of Vitesse's outstanding shares.